Rooster Fighter: Other characters

+Keiji, Keisuke and Sara's father.

 Media

 Manga

 Written and illustrated by Shū Sakuratani, Rooster Fighter started on Hero's Inc.'s Comiplex manga website on December 18, 2020.
 The series' first tankōbon volume was released on May 1, 2021.
-As of July 4, 2025, ten volumes have been released.
+As of April 3, 2026, twelve volumes have been released.

 The manga is licensed in North America by Viz Media, with the first volume released on August 16, 2022.